ToniRos95/SEC802.15.4_Omnetpp/README.md

 - Compile INET 2.x and the the 802.15.4. project
 - Start it via the omnetpp.ini inside the simulations folder (Run/Debug As -> OMNeT Simulation)

-Tested example scenarios are already defined in the omnetpp.ini / scenarios.ini

-Directory structure:

-- /simulations --> contains network definition, omnetpp.ini and scenarios.ini where all settings are defined
-- /src/... --> contains source code under Modules and util folders and NED files under NED folder